Ekoda/Webscraper-for-screenshots/README.md

 <h2># Webscraper</h2>
-<h3>A web scraping tool for collecting screenshots of websites</h3>
+<h3>A web scraping tool for automating collection of screenshots of websites</h3>

 <h3>How to use</h3>